 Try almond milk instead of dairy milk and vegan cheese instead of dairy cheese.

 I want to extend this to animal proteins coming in from meat also.
 It's unclear if its the saturated fats in meat, hema- iron, hormones or excess AGE products (or the combination of all of the above).
 But consumption of as little as fifty grams a meat per day is associated with an increase in 8% in the occurrence of diabetes (the more the consumption, the higher your chances for diabetes).

 If you think about it, white rice by itself has little flavor.
 It takes up the flavor of whatever you are cooking it in.
-Try cooking millets instead and eat the same with sabzi/ daal.
+Try cooking brown rice and millets instead and eat the same with sabzi/ daal.

 Especially ditch white bread/ maida/ cookies etc. Having bajra phulka's or ragi chappati is still fine.

 You can make as many changes as you want in your nutrition and exercise program, but if you cannot handle emotional stress, the rest is pointless.

 If you can relate with the picture below, then you are stressed: